queengooborg/OpenTag3D/about.md

 - **Propose Changes**: Submit new ideas or modifications to the specification, which voting members will evaluate and vote on.
 - **Elect Voting Members**: Participate in elections to select voting members through a popular vote, ensuring representation aligns with the community’s vision.
   This dual-tier structure enables broad participation while maintaining an efficient and organized decision-making process.

+## Contact

+For any questions regarding the standard, please feel free to email queen@gooborg.com.